 That’s why G&A can sometimes be handled differently from allocated overhead.
 Your jobs might have different levels of responsibility for overhead, but your jobs aren’t really responsible for G&A. Still, you might choose some fair way to disburse G&A across your jobs just so the reality of those costs are factored in alongside your project revenues.

-Your construction CPA will be able to help you figure out which costs are direct, which are overhead and which are G&A. They can also take you through whether and how they might want you to account for and allocate each of these differently.
+Your construction CPA will be able to help you figure out which costs are direct, which are indirect and which are G&A. They can also take you through whether and how they might want you to account for and allocate each of these differently.

 How to Allocate Overhead